XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 - ACME must have a Ripple account.
 Our best practices recommend actually having at least two accounts, so that the account creating issuances in Ripple is exposed to less risk than the account(s) performing day-to-day transactions. <span class='draft-comment'>(TODO: Link to creating wallets?)</span>
 - ACME needs to know Alice's Ripple address. <span class='draft-comment'>(TODO: Commentary on adding a system for users to add their Ripple address to acct details?)</span>
 - Alice must create a trustline from her Ripple address to ACME. <span class='draft-comment'>(TODO: bit about publicizing cold wallet address?)</span>

+### Ripple Trustlines, Hot and Cold Wallets ###

+A "Trustline" is link between two accounts in Ripple that represents an explicit statement of willingness to hold gateway debt obligations, which we call *issuances*.
+A *gateway deposit* is when someone sends currency (outside the Ripple Network) to a gateway in exchange for issuances on the Ripple network.
+An issuance represents a promise that whoever holds the issuance can redeem it with the issuer on the Ripple Network for that amount of currency (off the Ripple Network).
+Doing so is a *gateway withdrawal*.

+All currencies on Ripple, except for the native cryptocurrency XRP, are represented as issuances.
+Issuances get their value from the promise that the gateway issuing them will honor the obligation that the issuances represent; there is no computer system that can force a Ripple gateway to honor that obligation.

 ### Trading on Ripple ###